patriciogonzalezvivo/eyeo16/README.md

 ![](imgs/Skyline02-08.png)

 Note:
-This images, becomes limited editions.
+So sometime since 2014, Google made these images into limited editions.

 --